ThatSINEWAVE/LinkWarden-Bot/README.md

 - **Ease of use**: The bot will embed a screenshot of the link sent for checking right in the chat in both scanning modes, simple or detailed.
 - **Automatic Link Scans**: The bot will look for links sent across the server and scan them automatically if they are not from a trusted domain.
 - **Customizable Trusted Domain List** - With the addition of `trusted_domains.json` you can customize what domains should be scanned.
+- **Role Specific Command** - The bot wont execute commands form users that do not have the specific role listed in the `config.py` file.
+- **Link Source** - The bot will embed the message link where the scanned link was found in making moderation easier.

 ## Getting Started